 If you have a modern Hi-Def television, you can probably plug an antenna right into it and start getting free broadcast TV.
 Most modern TV’s can take either cable TV or broadcast TV input.
 They both plug into the same coax jack.
 No external box needed to try an antenna.

-If your TV is very modern, it might even be able to connect to the Internet and get low-cost video services like Hulu Plus, eliminating the need for a Roku or Apple TV.
+If you have a smart TV, it will be able to connect to the Internet and get low-cost video services like Hulu or Sling TV, eliminating the need for a Roku or Apple TV.
 Check your TV’s manual.

 If you have an old tube type of TV, all is not lost, but you’ll have to buy a converter box to get free broadcast TV.